Nester0v/Python-ML_Portfolio/README.md

 ![image](https://github.com/user-attachments/assets/9065274f-5b86-40c5-9543-a939fb138e79)

 But it still hard for model to find Glioma Tumor.
-I think model need more filters - by the way, feel free to modify :)
+I think model need more filters anyway - feel free to modify :)